ckk-pls/Irish-Whiskey-Tours/README.md

 appear when the "sign up" form is not completed correctly.

 * **Map**: I tested all the icons and buttons that link the webpage to the map.
-I tested each icon in each other to check that each amenity came up in each particualr area.
-I done this as I intergrated each new area as part of the code.
-I also tested each location to make sure it should up when the button was pressed.
+I tested each icon in each other to check that each amenity came up in each particular area.
+I done this as I integrated each new area as part of the code.
+I also tested each location to make sure it show up when the button was pressed.

 * **Email JS**: I tested the email contact form as I was writing the code.
-I tested in the console and tested many times by sending contact messages from the webpage to the linked emial address.
+I tested in the console and tested many times by sending contact messages from the webpage to the linked email address.

 ## Testing User Stories
  **Website user**
 * On the landing page a user sees the name of the webpage and some information on Irish Whiskey.
 * The user can then easily scroll down and see extra information.
-* They see the certain distillery tours.
+* They see the different distillery tours.
-* They can read about the each specific tour.
+* They can read about each specific tour.
 * Then they can click to book the tour or see other amenities in the area.
 * They can click on each of the logos to get the amenities in the area.
 * They can see the locations on the map.